fabvali/routeway-py/README.md

 # routeway-py

-A Python SDK for the [Routeway API](https://routeway.ai).
+A unofficial Python SDK for the [Routeway API](https://routeway.ai).
 It's OpenAI-compatible, so if you've used the OpenAI Python client, this will feel familiar.

 ## What it does